Pioneers (1832 - 1904)

 Contenders: Rev. Julius Marshall Elliott (JME)

-Reverend Julius Elliott is commonly associated with the 'first' Lakeland record, a Wasdale circuit of 9 fells.
-It was a very different walk from the other pedestrian endeavours of the time as it was essentially a horseshoe walk around Wasdale rather than an attempt to make a round of Lakeland’s notable peaks.
+Reverend Julius Elliott is commonly associated with the 'first' Lakeland record, a Wasdale circuit of nine fells.
+It was a very different walk from the other records of the time as it was essentially a horseshoe walk around Wasdale rather than an attempt to make a round of Lakeland’s most notable peaks.

 Setting off from the Wasdale Head Inn, he took in Scafell, Scafell Pike, Great End, Great Gable, Kirk Fell, Steeple, Pillar and Red Pike.
 Records at the time note his final "peak" as Stirrup Crag, the rocky top slightly (30 feet) below the altitude of Yewbarrow summit and half a mile distant.
 I am prepared to class this as a summit given the scramble required, which a climber like Elliott would have enjoyed.